JuliaDiff/ForwardDiff.jl/README.md

-the derivatives, and operator overloading, which overloads the usual arithmetic operators in order to perform arithmetic on ordered pairs (called dual numbers), with ordinary arithmetic on the first elemnent and first order dierentiation arithmetic on the second element of the pairs.
-The prefered approach in the AutoDiff package is operator overloading at least at the first stage of development, since it is the easiest implementation in Julia.
+the derivatives, and operator overloading, which overloads the usual arithmetic operators in order to perform arithmetic on ordered pairs (called dual numbers), with ordinary arithmetic on the first elemnent and first order differentiation arithmetic on the second element of the pairs.
+The preferred approach in the AutoDiff package is operator overloading at least at the first stage of development, since it is the easiest implementation in Julia.

 ### Initial Julia code for AD

-The initial code of AutoDiff was written by Jonas Rauch and was re-forwarded to the Julia community by Keving Squire.
+The initial code of AutoDiff was written by Jonas Rauch and was forwarded to the Julia community by Keving Squire.
 Several members of the community have expressed interest in developing the code furthermore.
 If you are interested in contributing, please feel free to do so via a pull request.